(Book 2: Hello, Can You Fear Me?)

 ‘The first few paragraphs would disagree.
 Anyway, this is for the best.
 I haven’t ridden the chopper in weeks!
 We can use the extra time to fly some more, do some sight-seeing!
 It’ll be fun!
 Let’s go, go, go!’
 He sounded like a little kid throwing a tantrum.

 ‘NO!’
 Ravi yelled, and in his anger he picked up the glass of water and flung it at the painter.
-It missed by half a foot and shattered on the floor, the liquid spilling all over.
-‘ARGH!
-I’VE HAD IT WITH YOU ALWAYS TESTING MY PATIENCE!’
+It missed by half a foot, shattering instead on the floor, the liquid spilling all over.
+‘Argh!
+I’ve had it with you always testing my patience!’

 ‘Oops… Did I go too far?
 Okay, I’m sorry…’ Subro got up and reached into the pocket of his kurta, pulling out a diary that he then offered to Ravi.
 ‘Here, to make up for the trouble… last piece from your borrowed luggage, returned safe and sound.
 Happy?’

-Ravi didn’t verbally respond, but he did snatch the diary away from the painter.
+Ravi didn’t verbally respond, but he did snatch the diary away.
 He flipped through the pages as if to check for damage.

 ‘Don’t worry,’ Subro assured him, ‘I haven’t read a single word in it…’